MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 When you need to share flows across different environments, you can push them to a cloud-based code repository like GitHub or Azure Repos.
 This strategy lets you access the most recent code version from any location and provides tools for collaboration and code management.

 By following these practices, teams can create a seamless, efficient, and productive collaborative environment for prompt flow development.

+For example end-to-end LLMOps pipelines that execute web classification flows, see [Set up end to end GenAIOps with prompt Flow and GitHub](how-to-end-to-end-llmops-with-prompt-flow.md) and the GitHub [Web Classification demo project](https://github.com/Azure/llmops-gha-demo/tree/main/promptflow/web-classification).

 ### Trigger flow runs in CI pipelines